- Home

 A Data Protection Impact Assessment (DPIA) is an essential part of VMS’ accountability and legal obligations as a project which processes the personal data of citizens in Northern Ireland.

 This document aims to articulate the why, what, who, how of VMS data processing, and covers many areas.
-It has been updated in February 2024 to include the closure of the COVID Certifications Service, the addition of MMR vaccinations and the use of Google Analytics.
+It has been updated in September 2024 to include the addition of Pertussis and RSV vaccinations.

 The DPIA is a tool used by project leads to assess, understand and set out appropriate mitigations for any data protection and privacy risks associated with VMS processing.
 These assessments have helped and continue to ensure privacy by design within VMS.